sumanjs/suman/README.md

 # &#9658; Suman features:

-* basics:
+* <b> basics </b>
     * => tdd/bdd interfaces
     * => easy migration from Mocha (it's automated using the --convert option)
-    * => extremely powerful, while aiming to be straightforward, clean, concise, consistent and accurate
+    * => extremely powerful features, while aiming to be straightforward, clean, concise, consistent and accurate
     * => designed with ES6 and ES7 in mind, including Promises, async/await and generators

 * <b> Improved mechanics, syntax and semantics </b>
     * singular param (t) is used for all hooks and test cases, in the style of AVA
-    * Pass data from test cases to hooks using the value option of a test case
+    * Pass data from test cases directly to hooks using the value option of a test case
-    * Pass data from hooks to test cases using the t.data value (neither are possible with Mocha, and are very much a missing feature)
+    * Pass data from hooks directly to test cases using the t.data value (neither are possible with Mocha, and are very much a missing feature)
     * encapsulation and immutability are utilized much more effectively than with Mocha etc
+    * instead of a "grep" option like Mocha's, we have "match" because we are filtering input not output!

 * <b> Full-blown concurrency</b>